 Amortization of purchased intangibles is the process of expensing the cost of an intangible asset acquired through a business combination over the projected life of the asset.
-As discussed above these amounts were previously recorded in cost of sales and SG&A. Amortization of acquisition-related intangible assets was \$10.0 million and \$1.0 million in the third quarter of 2019 and 2018, respectively.
-The increase in expense recorded during the current year was primarily due to additional amortization associated with purchased intangible assets recorded as a result of the acquisition of Xcerra.
+Amortization of acquisition-related intangible assets was \$9.5 million and \$10.0 million for the first three months of 2020 and 2019, respectively.
+The decrease in expense recorded during the current year was a result of fluctuations in exchange rates.